Early Palliative Care Integration Supports Patients With Cancer

 Transcript

-Given the complexities of access to care, how many of us are available, and how many physicians and providers we have as part of our team, what we have done here at the University of Wisconsin is to narrow our scope to take care of the folks that do have advanced cancer diagnoses.
+Given the complexities of access to care, how many of us are available, and how many physicians and providers we have as part of our team, what we have done here at the University of Wisconsin is to narrow our scope to take care of the folks who do have advanced cancer diagnoses.

 To be quite honest, it's not just about patients either.
-We love getting to know these people early on in their trajectory so that we can establish relationship and rapport moving forward.
+We love getting to know these people early on in their trajectory so that we can establish a relationship and rapport moving forward.
 That way, when it is time to have the tough conversations and the ones that we never want to have, they go a lot more smoothly because we have this relationship with the patient.
-So again, we try and see folks early on in their diagnosis, but then we're really trying to focus on if and when we do get involved, we are still seeing patients before it's time to have a conversation about hospice.
-We want to be the team that is going to be taking care of patients along the trajectory of their cancer treatments.
+So again, we try to see folks early on in their diagnosis, but then we're really trying to focus on if and when we do get involved, we are still seeing patients before it's time to have a conversation about hospice.
+We want to be the team that will take care of patients along the trajectory of their cancer treatments.

 This transcript has been edited for clarity and conciseness.